CreativeInquiry/terrapattern-website/content/about.md

 We'd love to hear your stories and feedback!
 If you discover something interesting, send a tweet with the hashtag [#terrapattern](https://twitter.com/hashtag/terrapattern) and the URL of your search.
 We also invite you to complete [this brief visitor survey](http://goo.gl/forms/8T7zY28nHm) to tell us what you think!

----
-### Why have you only offered three cities?

-It's the scale we could afford.
-Storing the model data for each metro region requires about 10GB of active RAM.
-(That's *RAM*—not hard disk.)
-To store and serve a searchable model for (say) the entire United States would require nearly 2,000 times as much RAM and CPU power as we're currently leasing, and the development of a much more sophisticated software architecture as well.
  Think of the *Terrapattern* project as a proof-of-concept probe to test how (or whether) "visual query-by-example" for satellite imagery might become a part of our everyday future.
 Remember, you saw it here first :)

----
-### Why did you select the cities you did?

-Most of our team members currently call Pittsburgh home.
-We additionally selected New York City and San Francisco because so many of our friends and peers live there—especially those exploring new intersections of art, design, journalism, technology, data science and social change.

 ---
 ### Who else is creating similar systems?